BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 ### Disclaimer

-If you are yourself currently completing the Deep Learning Specialization, I would highly discourage you from copying any of these solutions.
-These assignments are a treasure trove -- please don't take them for granted! :)
+If you are yourself currently completing the Deep Learning Specialization, I discourage you from copying any of these solutions.
+This specialization is a treasure trove, and your hard work in completing it will doubtless be rewarded -- please don't take it for granted. :)